 There are dozens of different Vienna tours.
-Essentially, they help you gain deep insight into how the city ticks, get pointers or just have fun, explore the city in a small group, in private, or in a larger group.
+Essentially, they help you gain deep insight into how the city ticks, get pointers or just have fun. explore the city in a small group, in private, or in a larger group.
 To help you do just that I have screened and tested a few tours and guides.
 Here are 6 proven ways to explore Vienna that work, and another 6 special themed tours to add an extra perspective.
 Click on each category and tour to learn about what’s on offer.

 Most of Vienna’s must-sees cluster in the city centre’s pedestrian area, from Hofburg Imperial Palace to St. Stephen’s Cathedral.
 If you are a first time visitor, start with a city highlights walking tour.
 Group tours usually have a maximum of 30 participants.
 There are also small-group tours and private tours available.

 Themed walksallow you to explore Vienna from a special angle, for example Jewish Vienna, Imperial Vienna, or a historic courtyards walk.
 Most of these Vienna tours include a visit to some of our most beautiful neighbourhoods.
 Learn more in Vienna Walking Tours.

 Depending on your interests, you can generally choose between a general music tour, and an in-depth tour including the Central Cemetery.

 Find out about the best tours on offer in Vienna Classical Music Tours.